High Return On Investment with Melco Embroidery Machines and Direct to Garment Printing Technology.

 Let's look at a real-world example of ROI with an EMT16 single-head embroidery system:

 We understand that you will have many questions about starting an apparel decoration business.
-Our 32 page Small Business Start-Up Guide is a great resource for those of you who are looking for answers about starting and running a small business for the first time.
-See some excerpts from the Small Business Start-Up Guide below.
+Our Embroidery Business Start-Up is a great resource for those of you who are looking for answers about starting and running a small business for the first time.
+See some excerpts below.

 Starting and managing a business takes motivation, desire, and talent.
 It also takes research and planning.
 Like a chess game, success in small business starts with decisive and correct opening moves.
 And although initial mistakes are not fatal, it takes skill, discipline, and hard work to regain the advantage.